How to Write an Impressive UC Activities List

 Do I need to fill all 20 UC activities?

 Answer: We don’t recommend listing 20 activities just because you have the space to do so.
-It’s most important that your activities “have meaning, illustrate interest and/or demonstrate leadership.”
-If you’re thinking of adding an activity that doesn’t clearly fit within these categories, it’s best not to include it.
+It’s most important that your activities are meaningful and relevant to your child.
+If you’re thinking of adding an activity that doesn’t clearly fit within that description, it’s best not to include it.

 How many UC activities should I have?